NSF NCAR Research Applications Laboratory NSF NCAR Research Applications Laboratory

 HDF5 NetCDF PnetCDF PIO

-The real killer: all four must be built against the same MPI — one mismatch and you lose days.
+The classic trap: all four have to be built against the same MPI — one mismatch and you lose days.

 Ease

-One command to a cloud-ready, runnable model image.
+One command gets you a cloud-ready, runnable model.

 No duplicate work

-Pinned, reviewed build recipes shared across all projects.
+One reviewed build recipe, shared across every project.

-Every dependency pinned by SHA / version, so the software stack rebuilds identically.
+Every dependency pinned to an exact version, so the same software stack rebuilds the same way.

 Portable